diffpy/diffpy.srfit/README.rst

 data available.

-Within the diffpy.srfit framework, any parameter used in describing the structure of a material can be passed as a refinable variable to the global optimizer.
+Within the diffpy.srfit framework, any parameter used in describing the model can be passed as a refinable variable to the global optimizer.
 Once parameters are declared as variables they can easily be turned "on" or "off", i.e. fixed or allowed to vary.
-Additionally, variables may be constrained to obey mathematical relationships with other parameters or variables used in the structural model.
+Additionally, variables may be constrained to obey mathematical relationships with other parameters or variables used in the model.
 Restraints can be applied to variables, which adds a penalty to the refinement process commensurate with the deviation from the known value or range.
 The cost function can also be customized by the user.
-If the refinement contains multiple models, each model can have its own cost function which will be properly weighted and combined to obtain the total cost function.
-Additionally, diffpy.srfit is designed to be extensible, allowing the user to integrate external calculators to perform co-refinements with other techniques.
+If the refinement contains multiple ``physics" models, each model can have its own cost function which will be properly weighted and combined to obtain the total cost function.
+Additionally, ``diffpy.srfit`` is designed to be extensible, allowing the user to integrate external calculators to perform co-refinements with other techniques.